mshwery/mattshwery.com/_posts/2013-03-29-A-New-Save-Icon.md

 I feel the "save" metaphor is old, but often still relevant.
 Ever make changes that you don't want auto-saved?
 I do.
 I make a series of changes when working through an idea, and then decide if I want to keep or reject them.

 Perhaps the word 'save' needs some thought.
 What other words represent both legacy, modern, and future versions of this action?
-Keep, commit, update, sync.
+Keep, commit, update, sync?

-I really like 'commit' as one who works with versioning systems on a daily basis.
-A file goes through many changes – some being committed, others discarded.
+I really like 'commit' because I work with versioning systems on a daily basis.
+A file goes through many changes – some get committed, others get discarded.
 Each commit is a snapshot of the file in that moment.
 Here's my first attempt:

 <figure><img src="../img/commit.png"/></figure>

-I think there's a lot of room to move this idea further.
+I think there's a lot of room to move this idea forward.
 Perhaps something less abstract, or actually more indexical is necessary.
 Maybe we don't need an iconographic representation at all?